kamranmuazzam/aca-demia/pages/Burn.md

 		- Burn and Trauma
 	- ### Fluid Management of a Burn Patient #ortho-prof-card
 		- Parkland Formula
-			- 4 ml/kg/%TBSA burned of Ringer's Lactate over 24 hours
+			- 4 ml  /kg/%TBSA burned of Ringer's Lactate/Hartsman over 24 hours
 			- First half in the first 8 hours, second half over the next 16 hours
 		- Maintenance Fluids (Additional Fluid on top of that by Parkland Formula)
 			- Example : Pediatric Patients (Holliday-Segar formula)